alexseik/acrillodegallo/packages/wordpress/wp-content/plugins/wp-webhooks/readme.txt

 **Flows ([Pro](https://wp-webhooks.com/))**
 A Flow allows you to connect both the triggers and actions together and create tasks that are executed in a consecutive order.
 E.g. When [a new user is created](https://wp-webhooks.com/integrations/wordpress/triggers/create_user/) (trigger), [send an email](https://wp-webhooks.com/integrations/wordpress/actions/send_email/) to the user.

-To give you some practical examples, here's what you can do via our plugin:
+To give you some practical automation examples, here are a few things you can do via our plugin:

 = Usage examples =
 * Create a WordPress user as soon as a new signup happens on Teachable